Inoculation and Fertility

 Inoculation for Phosphorus Solubility (for all pulse crops)

-Generally, nitrogen fertilizer is not required if nitrogen fixation is optimized.
+Fertility requirements for chickpeas are not well-defined.
+Based on limited data, the requirements for phosphorus, potassium, and sulphur are similar to peas or lentils.
+A well-inoculated crop should not require nitrogen fertilizer, provided the appropriate Rhizobium inoculants are used and nitrogen fixation is optimized.
 Well-nodulated chickpea plants can derive 50 to 80 per cent of their nitrogen requirement through fixation under favorable growing conditions.
-If nitrogen fixation is not optimized due to unfavourable growing conditions (e.g. relatively dry seed bed), chickpea may benefit from low rates of starter nitrogen in some years.
-But, Saskatchewan research conducted with four chickpea varieties from 2004 to 2006 showed no differences in seed yield when sown with or without starter nitrogen when granular inoculant was utilized.
+If nitrogen fixation is not optimized due to unfavourable growing conditions (e.g. relatively dry seedbed), chickpeas may benefit from low rates of starter nitrogen in some years.
+Saskatchewan research conducted with four chickpea varieties from 2004 to 2006 showed no differences in seed yield when sown with or without starter nitrogen when granular inoculant was utilized.

 Starter nitrogen (N) of 28 to 56 kg N/ha (25 to 50 lb N/ac), without inoculant, resulted in earlier maturity by an average of 13 days in normal to cooler/wet seasons.
 In dry years, only marginal differences were noted as drought conditions accelerated crop maturity.
-Research at Swift Current and Shaunavon, SK suggests the best practice may be to apply starter nitrogen instead of inoculating the seed.
-Earlier research using starter-nitrogen for maturity management utilized higher starter-nitrogen rates of 56 to 67 kg N/ha (50 to 60 lb N/ac), applied away from the seed, without inoculants.
+Research at Swift Current and Shaunavon, SK suggest the best practice may be to apply starter nitrogen instead of inoculating the seed.
+Earlier research using starter nitrogen for maturity management utilized higher starter-nitrogen rates of 56 to 67 kg N/ha (50 to 60 lb N/ac), applied away from the seed, without inoculants.

-Chickpea grown on soils testing low in available phosphorus may respond to phosphate fertilizer even though dramatic yield responses are not always achieved.
+Chickpeas grown on soils testing low in available phosphorus may respond to phosphate fertilizer even though dramatic yield responses are not always achieved.
 Even though seed yield may not be increased every year in response to phosphorus fertilizer, the crop may still benefit from earlier maturity.

-Sulphur: if identified as deficient through a soil test, sulphur can be added by side banding, mid-row banding, or broadcasting ammonium sulphate.
+Sulphur: If identified as deficient through a soil test, sulphur can be added by side banding, mid-row banding, or broadcasting ammonium sulphate.

-Micronutrients: deficiencies have not been identified as a problem through chickpea growing areas of Western Canada, although no research has been conducted to access micronutrient requirements of chickpea.
+Micronutrients: Deficiencies have not been consistently identified as a problem through chickpea growing areas of Western Canada, although no research has been conducted to access micronutrient requirements of chickpeas.
 If a micronutrient deficiency is suspected, it is advisable to analyze soil and plant samples within the suspect area and compare the analysis to soil and plant samples collected from a non-affected area of the same field.
 If the analysis confirms a micronutrient deficiency at a relatively early growth stage, a foliar application of the appropriate micronutrient fertilizer may correct the problem.